apache/pekko-persistence-cassandra/docs/src/main/paradox/journal.md

 ## Features

-- All operations required by the Akka Persistence @extref:[journal plugin API](akka:persistence-journals.html#journal-plugin-api) are fully supported.
+- All operations required by the Pekko Persistence @extref:[journal plugin API](pekko:persistence-journals.html#journal-plugin-api) are fully supported.
 - The plugin uses Cassandra in a pure log-oriented way i.e. data is only ever inserted but never updated (deletions are made on user request only).
 - Writes of messages are batched to optimize throughput for `persistAsync`.
-See @extref:[batch writes](akka:persistence.html#batch-writes) for details how to configure batch sizes.
+See @extref:[batch writes](pekko:persistence.html#batch-writes) for details how to configure batch sizes.
 The plugin was tested to work properly under high load.
 - Messages written by a single persistent actor are partitioned across the cluster to achieve scalability with data volume by adding nodes.
-- @extref:[Persistence Query](akka:persistence-query.html) support by `CassandraReadJournal`
+- @extref:[Persistence Query](pekko:persistence-query.html) support by `CassandraReadJournal`

 ## Schema